Overview: Olduvai Gorge visit

 For a small tip of around $10 USD you can drive down in to the gorge itself and visit the sites where Mary and Louis Leakey discovered early hominin remains.
 This is around a ten-minute drive, and you would typically spend no more than 20 minutes here.
 You’ll go with a member of staff, not a guide, but there is an information board at the site.
 It is also sometimes possible to visit active dig sites, as Olduvai Gorge is the focus of a number of ongoing studies.
 Teams of researchers typically visit in the dry season, between June and October, so you may be able to chat to the scientists involved and hear about the latest findings to come out of the gorge.

-A 30-minute drive from Olduvai you can find a curious phenomena, a shifting sand dune.
+A 30-minute drive from Olduvai you can find a curious phenomenon, a shifting sand dune.
 This dune is formed from fine volcanic ash, which due to its high iron content is highly magnetic.
 This means that the dune clings together, and acts as a single unit as it slowly moves across the landscape.
-Researchers have tracked the movement of the dune over time, finding it that it moves around 10m a year, blown by the prevailing wind.
+Researchers have tracked the movement of the dune over time, finding that it moves around 10 metres each year, blown by the prevailing wind.
+You could happily spend up to an hour here.

 Please note: Expert Africa only books excursions as a part of a full, Expert Africa itinerary.